lorin/cook-lectures-notes/transcripts/2-understanding-cognitive-demands-dryden-1989.md

 And logical way you practice.
 It turns out to be really good, hard to do.
 In theory, it looks great.
 The university of Chicago, we used to have a saying, it's fine practice, but how does it work in theory?
 And.
 And in fact, this is one of the problems here is it's fine in theory, but it doesn't, it's not easy to see how it works in practice, but what does give us a, an observation and here in more of an empirical observation that really changes things.

 And I think changes the world a little bit.
-And it's on page two 70 in the first full paragraph.
+And it's on page 270 in the first full paragraph.
 And he starts to talk about some of the real problems that face people.
-And he says, look, he says, what a large number of interconnected parts is combined with another dimension of complexity, feminism that is this thing changing very rapidly, the disturbance management, cognitive situation.
+And he says, look, he says, what a large number of interconnected parts is combined with another dimension of complexity, feminism that is this thing changing very rapidly, the disturbance management cognitive situation.

 Now, this is a really interesting idea.
 And what is this trying to get at here is this observation that operators can switch strategies.
 And is they can go from answering, try to answer these sorts of questions and other situations to say,